FLEX is first, and foremost, based on the scientific method

 Instead of defending our methods, we welcome, even request, dissent

 Neil Tyson remarked “the difference between science and religion is religion can’t abide being wrong science seeks to be wrong.”
 By this he means there is no attachment to the hypotheses put forth.
-As we attempt to disprove our hypotheses, we improve our understanding of what’s effective whether the hypotheses stand up or thrown down.
+As we attempt to disprove our hypotheses, we improve our understanding of what’s effective whether the hypotheses stand up or are thrown down.
 Too many approaches now border on religion.

 There cannot be any immutable aspects to the framework